AbsaOSS/datasets-similarity/README.md

 <!-- tocstop -->

 ## What is Datasets Similarity?
-The Dataset Similarity project deals with the issue of comparing tabular datasets.
+The Dataset Similarity project deals with the
+issue of comparing tabular datasets.
 The idea of the project is that we will have a set of datasets that we want to compare with each other and find out their similarity or distance.
-This project mainly focuses on comparing only two tables.
+This project mainly focuses on comparing only two tables but it implements `similarity_runner` that can compare more tables.
 The final similarity is calculated according to the similarity of individual columns based on their metadata.
 Columns are compared by type and by content.